tommykw/hugo_gh_blog/content/post/applet.md

 +++
 Java Applet is a program that can run on the Web browser or applet viewer.
-Java Application. on the JavaVM, is a program that works alone.
+Java Application is a program that works alone.
+Itself will operate as an independent program.